askmike/gekko/docs/gekko-broker/introduction.md

 ## Order types

-This library aims to offer advanced order types, even on exchanges that do not natively support them by tracking the market and supplimenting native order support on specific exchanges.
+This library aims to offer advanced order types, even on exchanges that do not natively support them by tracking the market and supplementing native order support on specific exchanges.

 Working: